Clare Crawley Claps Back At Ex ‘Bachelor’ Juan Pablo Galavis After He Insults The Men From Her Season

 “And yet here you are, older than 99% of them and still cant practice compassion and kindness…,” she tweeted.

-Crawley’s fans called out Galavis for his remark, deeming it petty and unnecessary.
+Crawley’s fans were also quick to call out Galavis for his remark, deeming it petty and unnecessary.
 Some even accused him of being jealous of Crawley’s who has been granted this extra chance to find lasting love after not finding it with him.

 He then tried to assure Crawley that he meant nothing bad by his tweet and that he only wants the best for her.